 C. THE UNIVERSITY LIBRARY SYSTEM

-Jackson State University maintains an extensive library system in support of its programs of study and research.
+Jackson State University maintains an extensive library system that supports its study and research programs.
 The system includes the Henry T. Sampson Library and the Information Services Library at the Universities Center.

 The Henry T. Sampson Library